softlayer/jumpgate/developer-guide.md

 The first step in creating your driver is deciding where to create it.
 You can create it almost anywhere, just as long as:

-* It is within your Python path
+* It will be in your Python path
-* It can be loaded by Jumpgate
+* It can be imported by Jumpgate

-We'll start by creating an index driver within the `drivers` directory for Identity.
+We'll start by creating a small compute driver that implements the index endpoint (`/v2/`).

 {% highlight bash %}
-$ mkdir jumpgate/index/drivers/my_driver
+$ mkdir jumpgate/compute/drivers/my_driver
 {% endhighlight %}

 Next, we're going to create an \_\_init\_\_.py within that directory.
 This is the file that Jumpgate is going to load.
 We could jam all of our code into it, but that's going to get extremely large for some projects, such as Nova Compute.
-So instead, we're going to use this as a module to load other modules based upon functional area.
+So instead, we're mostly going to be importing classes from other modules into scope.
 To start, make this the contents of your \_\_init\_\_.py file:

 {% highlight python %}
-from jumpgate.openstack import openstack_dispatcher
-from .endpoints.index import IndexV2
+from .index import IndexV2

-openstack_dispatcher.set_handler('v2_index', IndexV2())

-openstack_dispatcher.import_routes()
+def setup_routes(app, disp):
+    disp.set_handler('v2_index', IndexV2(disp))
 {% endhighlight %}

 Let's look at each section.
-The first thing we import is the `openstack_dispatcher`.
-Each area of the API has a dispatcher that knows about the routes/endpoints that OpenStack has.
-Jumpgate creates these dispatcher objects for you, uses them to determine which endpoints your driver supports, and doesn’t expose any functionality you haven’t created.

-The next import pulls in the IndexV2 class.
+First we import the IndexV2 class.
 This is the actual driver class we'll be developing for the /v2 endpoint.
 We'll cover it in a moment.

-Next, we see a call to the `set_handler()` method.
-This is how we tell the dispatcher object that we're going to expose a particular endpoint.
-The set_handler() method takes two arguments: The endpoint variable and the responder object for to handle that endpoint.
-Each endpoint that OpenStack supports has a unique variable name so that you can refer to it without having to know exactly what the URL is.
-You can either open up the dispatcher to get a list of all of the endpoint variables or check out our docs on GitHub to get a list there.
-The handler is the IndexV2() object we imported earlier.
+Next, we implement a `setup_routes()` method which takes two arguments: `app` and `disp`. `app` is an instance of jumpgate.api.Jumpgate which is likely the only instance.
+This enables us to attach global hooks (before and after) and gives us a clean way to access jumpgate configuration. `disp` is an instance of `jumpgate.common.dispatcher.Dispatcher`.
+The `Dispatcher.set_handler()` method takes two arguments: The endpoint name and the responder object for to handle that endpoint.
+Each endpoint that OpenStack supports has a unique name so that you can refer to it without having to know exactly what the URL is.
+You can either open up the dispatcher to get a list of all of the endpoint names or check out our docs on GitHub to get a list there.
+The handler is an instance of IndexV2 that we imported earlier.

-The last thing in the file is a call to `import_routes()`.
-This call tells the dispatcher that you've finished assigning handlers and that it should import the routes into Falcon's routes table.
-If you don't make this call, your endpoints won't be exposed and your driver won't do anything!

 ## The Index Endpoint